MainulDip/AndroidDevStudy/Quick-Note-Android.md

 - `app:startDestination` is an attribute that specifies the destination that is launched by default when the user first opens the app.

-- `android:id` defines an ID for the fragment that you can use to reference the destination elsewhere in this XML and your code.
+- `android:id` defines an ID for the fragment that you can use to reference the destination elsewhere in this XML and your code
 - `android:name` declares the fully qualified class name of the fragment to instantiate when you navigate to that destination.
 - `tools:layout` specifies what layout should be shown in the graphical editor.